michaelli00/MATH475/notes.md

 **Example**: $\{\{1, 2, 4\}, \{3, 5\}, \{6\}\}$ is a partition of $[6]$

-The first inner set here can be considered placing balls $1, 2, 4$ into its own (unlabelled) bin
+The first inner set here can be considered placing balls $1, 2, 4$ into its own (unlabeled) bin

 &nbsp;